timescale/docs/timescaledb/tutorials/telegraf-output-plugin.md

 ### Setting up Telegraf
 Telegraf is written in Go, and the current build process of the tool is configured to produce one standalone binary.
 Because of this all the code for the different plugins must be part of that binary.
-We have an unofficial build of Telegraf version 1.13.0 with our plugin added, that you can download from:
+Timescale have an unofficial build of Telegraf version 1.13.0 with our plugin added, that you can download
+from:

 *   Linux amd64: <tag type="download">[deb](https://telegrafreleases.blob.core.windows.net/linux/telegraf_1.13.0~with~pg-1_amd64.deb)</tag> <tag type="download">[rpm](https://telegrafreleases.blob.core.windows.net/linux/telegraf-1.13.0~with~pg-1.x86_64.rpm)</tag> <tag type="download">[binary](https://telegrafreleases.blob.core.windows.net/linux/telegraf)</tag>
 *   Windows amd64: <tag type="download">[binary/exe](https://telegrafreleases.blob.core.windows.net/windows/telegraf.exe)</tag>
 *   MacOS amd64: <tag type="download">[binary](https://telegrafreleases.blob.core.windows.net/macos/telegraf)</tag>

-We can also provide you with builds for:
+Timescale also provide you with builds for:
 *   Windows i386
 *   Linux (i386, armhf, armel, arm64, static_amd64, s390x, mipsel)
 *   FreeBSD (amd64, i386)